 Treatment is therefore aimed at switching off this cell-mediated immunity so that the virus does less damage.
-Drugs such as the corticosteroid prednisone are commonly used to good effect.
+Drugs such as the corticosteroid are commonly used to good effect.
 Steroids need to be given at high, immunosuppressive doses in order to be effective.

 This Cat Virus Can Be Prevented!